findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 business value too early.
 There is a catch, though.
 You must be sure that you will not fall in love with the technologies you are studying.
 Certain scepticism is welcomed in our line of work.
 That attitude may follow thru this post as well.
-You have now warned, at least.
+You have now been warned, at least.

 ### Technology Tree